 An un-registered Azalea hybridized and raised from seed here at Lincoln Hill Nursery

 Rhododendron prinophyllum - "Roseshell Azalea" or "Mountain Pink".
 Native from Vermont all the way to the Smokey Mountains, NC.
 Clove scented flowers and our most cold hardy Azalea ; to zone 3.
 One of the parents of many cold hardy varieties.
+Exceptional native plant!

-Rhododendron calendulaceum - Flame Azalea Earlier blooming gold form
+Rhododendron calendulaceum - Flame Azalea Earlier blooming gold form.

 Rhododendron hybrid - bred at Lincoln Hill Nursery ; blooms beginning of June

-Rhododendron 'Blanch Edebohl' - Named and registered with the American Rhododendron Society by Paul Wieczoreck after the wife of deciduous azalea grower Louis Edebohl of Hardwick, VT.
+Rhododendron 'Blanch Edebohl' - Named and registered by Paul Wieczoreck with the American Rhododendron Society after the wife of deciduous azalea grower Louis Edebohl of Hardwick, VT.